Chapter 2 : 2. Trusting Hearts

 "I know this," he said.
 "I know you."

 Wren sat up straighter and the boy's hand fell away.
 "Maybe I look like someone you know," she reasoned.

 The boy shook his head.
 He looked tired and hungry, and she'd seen how the mind could play tricks on a person.

 “Dillon,” she said, “Is your mum around somewhere?”
 She’d had enough Muggle Studies classes to figure this out, and she’d been in London enough times to know most of the main streets.
-The boy looked small and scared and needed someone to take care of him.
-Wren missed being able to do some good, and if she couldn’t help Gran, she could at least help this lost, little boy.
+If she couldn’t help Gran, she could at least help this lost, little boy.

 "No," he said.
 "I don’t belong here.”
 His eyes grew distant, and Wren couldn’t help thinking of Gran again.
 “My mother has magicks.”